telekom/testerra-xray-connector/README.md

 }
 ````

-In this case the X-ray connector will search JIRA issues for an issue of type `TestSet` with matching summary `My Tests`.
+In this case the Xray connector will search JIRA issues for an issue of type `TestSet` with matching summary `My Tests`.
 Then the connector will run a search for all associated test methods for this test set to find an issue of type `Test` and a summary
 equal the test method name.